Main Courses

 Tips for Perfect Lasagna Every Time

-• Extra moist: increase sauce 25% or add 1/2 cup beef broth to meat sauce.
+• Extra Moist: If you prefer a saucier lasagna, increase the marinara by 25% or add 1/2 cup of beef broth to your meat sauce while simmering.

 FAQs